-Today the building has evolved into Telecommunications, created by Mr. Seymour Fortner and William R. Smith.
-They have made many improvements over the years, and created Denver’s premier carrier neutral facility that hosts major, national and local carriers in the telecommunication industry.
+Under the ownership of Seymour Fortner and William R. Smith, the building was transformed into Denver’s premier carrier neutral facility that hosts all the major, national and local carriers in the telecommunication industry.

 · DGEB has been a United States Landmark since July 20, 1978.